ievabir/Web-Intelligence-Competition/README.md

-# LLM approach to occupation classification
+# LLM-Based Occupation Classification Using ISCO Nomenclature

- This repo contains scripts that were used to assign isco nomenclature for occupations and their descriptions scrapped from various job posting websites as a part of WEB INTELLIGENCE - CLASSIFICATION CHALLENGE (European Statistics Awards)
+ This repo contains code that was used to assign isco nomenclature for occupations and their descriptions scrapped from various job posting websites as a part of WEB INTELLIGENCE - CLASSIFICATION CHALLENGE (European Statistics Awards)

-The data itself is under NDA.
-This is simple approach using 'all-mpnet-base-v2' model from Hugging Face.
+Note: The data is under NDA and cannot be shared.
+The approach is using 'all-mpnet-base-v2' model from Hugging Face.

 __Python scrips:__

-**translation.py** : since the data was scrapped from job posting websites
+**translation.py** :
-    in different languages, this script translates it to English using Google Translator
+    This script handles the translation of job postings that are in different languages into English using the Google Translator API.

+    - Inputs:
+    A .csv file containing the scraped job postings with at least two columns: id and title.

+    - Outputs:
+    A translated .csv file where all job titles are in English.

-**main_pipeline.py** : this script takes the translated data, cleans it,
+**main_pipeline.py** :
+    This is the main script that performs the occupation classification.

+    - Inputs:
+    A translated .csv file containing job postings (id and title columns).
+    A .csv file containing ISCO labels (code, label, and description columns).

+    - Functionality:
+    Cleans the input data.
-    and uses 'all-mpnet-base-v2' to calculate semantic similarity between job posting data and isco descriptions. it assign the most semantically similar description for each job title
+    Uses the all-mpnet-base-v2 model to compute the semantic similarity between job titles and ISCO descriptions.
+    Assigns the most semantically similar ISCO label to each job title.

-**tests.py** : this scrip checks if there's issues with the submission file.
+**tests.py** : A script for testing the submission file before submission,

-files in  \prep and \translation_fixes directories were used at different phases when troubleshooting.
+    ensuring there are no formatting or content-related issues.

+__Additional Directories__

+/prep/ and /translation_fixes/: These directories contain additional scripts used during preprocessing and troubleshooting phases.

+__Technologies Used__

+    - Hugging Face Transformers for sentence embeddings and semantic similarity.
+    - Google Translator API for translating non-English job postings to English.
+    - Python Libraries: pandas, transformers, nltk.